timonweb/django-tailwind/setup-ai.md

 ### Issue 1: Node.js/npm Not Found
 **Error**: `OSError: It looks like node.js and/or npm is not installed`

-**Solution**:
-1. Install Node.js from https://nodejs.org/
-2. Or set custom npm path in settings:
+**⚠️ AGENT MUST NOT INSTALL NODE.JS AUTOMATICALLY**

+**Solution for Agent:**
+1. **STOP** - Ask user to install Node.js first
+2. Inform user: "Node.js is required but not installed.
+Please install Node.js from https://nodejs.org/ and then re-run this setup."
+3. Offer to help after user installs Node.js
+4. Alternative: If user has Node.js but different path, ask for custom npm path:
    ```python
    NPM_BIN_PATH = '/path/to/npm'
    ```